Territory of Hawaii: Industrial boom and the "Big Five"

 As a territory of the United States, sugarcane plantations gained a new infusion of investment.
 By getting rid of tariffs imposed on sugarcane sent to the continental United States, planters had more money to spend on equipment, land and labor.
 Increased capital resulted in increased production.
-Five kingdom-era corporations benefited from annexation, becoming multimillion-dollar conglomerations: Castle & Cooke, Alexander & Baldwin, C. Brewer & Co., American Factors (later Amfac), Theo H. Davies & Co.
+Five kingdom-era corporations benefited from annexation, becoming multimillion-dollar conglomerations: Castle & Cooke, Alexander & Baldwin, C. Brewer & Co., Theo H. Davies & Co., and American Factors (later Amfac).
 Together, the five companies dominated the Hawaiian economy as the "Big Five."

 Pineapples and Hawaii

 James Dole, also known as the Pineapple King, arrived in Hawaii in 1899.
 He purchased land in Wahiawa and established the first pineapple plantation in Hawaii.
 Confident that canned pineapples could become a popular food export, Dole built a cannery near his first plantation in 1901.
 Hawaiian Pineapple Company, later renamed Dole Food Company, was born.
 With his profits soaring, Dole expanded and built a larger cannery in Iwilei near Honolulu Harbor in 1907.
 The Iwilei location made his main operations more accessible to labor.
 The cannery at Iwilei was in operation until 1991.
 Dole found himself in the midst of an economic boom industry.
 In response to growing pineapple demand in 1922, Dole purchased the entire island of Lanai and transformed the Hawaiian tropical low shrublands into the largest pineapple plantation in the world.
 For a long stretch of time, Lanai would produce 75% of the world's pineapple and become immortalized as the "Pineapple Island."

 By the 1930s, Hawaii became the pineapple capital of the world and pineapple production became its second largest industry.
 After World War II, there were a total of eight pineapple companies in Hawaii.
 Today pineapples are imported from Thailand and elsewhere; few are commercially grown in Hawaii.